 Spin Blitz does not currently accept players from Louisiana

 Options are limited in Louisiana.
-Start only with one of the verified operators listed above, create your account with accurate information, and review the platform's state-specific terms before claiming any bonus.
+Start only with one of the listed sites above.
+Make your account with real info.
+Read the site's state-specific terms before you claim a bonus.

 Sweepstakes casinos use two currencies.
 Gold Coins are for entertainment.
 You get them free at signup, through daily logins, and from giveaways.
 Gold Coins have no cash value.
 You cannot redeem them for money.
 They are just for fun.